jo9182/Gallaria/Chapters/Chapter_One.md

 I start to walk towards the exit of the tent and speak, “Make sure you don’t overexert yourself and get something to eat.”

-She grabs a few vials full of some strange, colorful liquid and chuckles, “Of course, I’m not foolish.”
+She grabs a few vials full of some strange, colorful liquid and chuckles, “Of course, I’m not a fool.”